wrv/md4c/README.md

   application to turn into URLs.
 This allows `[foo]($namespace::ClassName)` to be turned into a link to `namespace-classname.html` or whatever suits the application.
 * Moves the callbacks for md4c-html into a structure as we've added a bunch of new callbacks.
+* Allows those callbacks to report errors that flow back up into the md4c parser and terminate parsing.

 # MD4C Readme